Mnemonic3D/FLSunT1/Calibration Must Do's/Readme.md

 ### Pressure Advance
 - You can use the slicer calibration pattern tool 0.015 - 0.045 with steps 0.001.
+- Look for any gaps in the corners and find where it stops lets say 0.31 set your PA in filament settings to 0.31
+- save and done!

 ### Dimensional Accuracy